-How To troubleshoot A Faulty Transmission Control Module?
+How To troubleshoot A Bad Transmission Control Module

 This article has explained several common symptoms of a bad transmission control module.
 Nevertheless, since the transmission control module is the brain of the automatic transmission system, predicting the failure severity is very difficult.

 Complex electronic components like the transmission control module may fail partially, letting the computer enter into emergency mode and giving you the opportunity of driving to a repair shop, but you may also experience a total failure without any warning.

 So it is very important that if you suspect a bad or failing transmission control module, you get your car checked out by a qualified technician for a thorough diagnostic before driving it again.